NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/agentless/dns/dns-over-https.md

 # Configure DNS over HTTPS

-With Cloudflare Gateway, you can filter DNS over HTTPS (DoH) requests by [DNS location](/cloudflare-one/connections/connect-devices/agentless/dns/locations/) or by user without needing to install the WARP client on your devices.
+With Khulnasoft Gateway, you can filter DNS over HTTPS (DoH) requests by [DNS location](/cloudflare-one/connections/connect-devices/agentless/dns/locations/) or by user without needing to install the WARP client on your devices.

 Location-based policies require that you send DNS requests to a [location-specific DoH endpoint](#filter-doh-requests-by-location), while identity-based policies require that requests include a [user-specific DoH token](#filter-doh-requests-by-user).